-Reasonable adjustment can involve:
+Reasonable adjustment can include:

-- Making training and assessment resources and methods more accessible e.g. providing learner workbooks in an audio format or on different coloured paper. - Adapting physical facilities, environment and/or equipment e.g. setting up hearing loops. - Making changes to the assessment arrangements e.g. more time allowed for assessments. - Making changes to the way evidence for assessment is gathered e.g. written questions asked orally
+- Making training and assessment resources and methods more accessible e.g. providing learner workbooks in a hardcopy format or on different coloured paper. - Adapting physical facilities, environment and/or equipment. - Making changes to the assessment arrangements e.g. more time allowed for assessments. - Making changes to the way evidence for assessment is gathered e.g. written questions asked orally